mconf/api-mate/README.md

 $ sudo /etc/init.d/nginx restart
 ```

-If you need something better suited for production, [try this one](http://enable-cors.org/server_nginx.html).
+If you need a more detailed and controlled example, [try this one](http://enable-cors.org/server_nginx.html).

 #### On node.js with express.js:

+If you're not accessing your web conference server directly, but through an application written in node.js, you can use the following code to enable cross-domain requests:

 ```coffeescript
 app.all '*', (req, res, next) ->